-For information on the Timer metric type, refer to Monitoring metric types .
+You can find information on the Timer metric type in Monitoring metric types .

 Note that this node does not reset the time stored in the specified Start Time Property property.
 Other Timer Stop nodes can also calculate the time elapsed since evaluation passed through the same Timer Start node.